OSGeo/gdal/doc/source/programs/gdal_vector_pipeline.rst

 Details for options can be found in :ref:`gdal_vector_edit`.

+* explode-collections

+.. program-output:: gdal vector pipeline --help-doc=explode-collections

+Details for options can be found in :ref:`gdal_vector_explode_collections`.

 * filter

 .. program-output:: gdal vector pipeline --help-doc=filter

 Details for options can be found in :ref:`gdal_vector_filter`.

-* geom
+* make-valid

-.. program-output:: gdal vector pipeline --help-doc=geom
+.. program-output:: gdal vector pipeline --help-doc=make-valid

-Details for options can be found in :ref:`gdal_vector_geom`.
+Details for options can be found in :ref:`gdal_vector_make_valid`.

 * reproject